SJSUSpring21/Road-accident-prediction-USA/README.md

 In Our application we have finalized to use Random Forest by comparing with other models mentioned.

 ### Persona :
-1. Travelers and drivers to choose safest routes
+1. Travelers and drivers to find the accident severity of a place.
 2. Traffic control authorities to find the most accident prone areas and take required actions.